doom-neovim/doom-nvim/docs/getting_started.md

 >    before installing Doom Nvim, it will install Neovim 0.5.0 and Doom Nvim.
 > 2. If you want to know all the commands of the installer, run the installer with
 >    <kbd>bash -s -- -h</kbd> instead of just <kbd>bash</kbd>.
-> 3. If you are going to use cheovim with Doom Nvim, please see [Using cheovim](#using-cheovim)
->    for the installation instructions

 ```sh
 # Check if you have all the dependencies listed above